sstevens2/md-notes/Readme.md

 ## Setup

 - Update the `config` file to say your name
-- Run `pip install -r requirements.txt` to have all the required packages
+- Run `pip install -r requirements.txt` to install the required packages or `conda create --name <env> --file requirements.txt` to create a conda environment.

 ## Usage